josefsbreakfast/Polaris-Protocol/Polaris_Nest/Git_Intake_Drawer/📊_analytics_without_the_panic.md

 Ask: who benefits?

+with our systems are not showing us the problem, but we are still:
+- divided,
+- uncertain,
+- chaotic,
+- confused,
+- generally cross at each other.

+Then, who benefits?

 When we are:
 - divided,
 - uncertain,
 - chaotic,
 - confused,
 - generally cross at each other.

+(I would then compare with whoever fundeds any of the tooling that we use for the analysis, but then I am a bit of a nerd.)

 ---